A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding. Choose a category below:

 Blue Light Manual

-Alcohol Change UK also publishes the Blue Light Manual.
-This is a guide for professionals working with change resistant drinkers.
-It challenges the belief that only drinkers who show clear motivation to change can be helped, and sets out positive strategies that can be used with this client group.
+Alcohol Change UK’s The Blue Light Manual is guide for professionals working with change resistant drinkers.
+It challenges the belief that only drinkers who show clear motivation to change can be helped, setting out positive strategies that can be used with this client group.

 It contains: